signalogic/SigSRF_SDK/README.md

 <a name="DataFlowDiagram"></a>
 ## SigSRF Packet and Media Processing Data Flow Diagram

 Below is a SigSRF software streaming packet and media processing data flow diagram.
+This is an expansion of the telecom mode and analytics mode data flow diagrams above, showing APIs used in one packet/media thread.
+The minimum API level offers a set of APIs higher than what's shown below (session create/delete and packet push/pull).  mediaMin and mediaTest are the reference applications for the minimum API level and more detailed level, respectively.
+Source code is published for both.

 ![SigSRF streaming packet and media processing data flow diagram](https://github.com/signalogic/SigSRF_SDK/blob/master/images/Streaming_packet_and_media_processing_data_flow_RevA4.png?raw=true "SigSRF streaming packet and media processing data flow diagram")